-Increased Mortgage refinance, modification and other loss mitigation programs could materially affect PC prepayment speeds.
-Working with our Conservator, we have significantly increased our loan modification and foreclosure prevention efforts since we entered into conservatorship.
-In March 2009, we announced our Relief Refinance and Home Affordable Modification Programs under the MHA Program.
+- under this program.
+This program was replaced in March 2009 by our Home Affordable Modification Program. - We suspended foreclosure sales of occupied homes from November 26, 2008 through January 31, 2009 and from February 14, 2009 through March 6, 2009.
+We suspended evictions on real estate owned properties from November 26, 2008 through April 1, 2009.
+Beginning March 7, 2009, we suspended foreclosure sales for those Mortgages that are eligible for modification under our Home Affordable Modification Program until our servicers determine that the borrower of such a Mortgage is not responsive or that the loan does not qualify for a modification under our Home Affordable Modification Program or any of our other alternatives to foreclosure. - In March 2009, we announced our Relief Refinance and Home Affordable Modification Programs under the MHA Program.
 The Relief Refinance Program is available to eligible borrowers who are not delinquent on their Mortgages and the Home Affordable Modification Program is available to eligible borrowers who are delinquent on their Mortgages or who are current on their Mortgages but who are able to substantiate that they are at risk of imminent default.
 Prior to the implementation of these programs, certain borrowers may not have qualified to refinance or modify their Mortgages.
-The number of Mortgages and borrowers that have participated in these programs have been, and may continue to be, substantial.
-In addition, because the LTV ratio on fixed-rate Relief Refinance Mortgages at origination can be up to and, when changes to our Relief Refinance Program are implemented, can exceed 125%, borrowers, who may have little or no equity in their homes and who would not otherwise qualify for refinancings, may qualify for Relief Refinance Mortgages.
+We expect that the number of Mortgages and borrowers that could qualify for these programs may be substantial.
+In addition, because the LTV ratio on fixed-rate Relief Refinance Mortgages at origination can be up to 125%, borrowers, who may have little or no equity in their homes and who would not otherwise qualify for refinancings, may qualify for Relief Refinance Mortgages.
 Streamlined underwriting procedures and valuation of properties using an automated valuation model also may apply to certain eligible borrowers.
 Financial incentives are payable to servicers and borrowers who successfully participate in the Home Affordable Modification Program.
-See Freddie Mac - Our Initiatives Under the Making Home Affordable Program.

-Depending on the number of borrowers who obtain refinancings and modifications under our Relief Refinance and Home Affordable Modification Programs, the increase in prepayments on certain PCs could be material.
+Depending on the level of borrower response to our Relief Refinance and Home Affordable Modification Programs and the number of borrowers who qualify for such refinancings and modifications, the increase in prepayments on certain PCs could be material.
 Generally, refinancings and modifications of Mortgages result in prepayments under the related PCs in an amount equal to the unpaid principal balance of the affected Mortgages.
-We cannot predict the number of borrowers who will ultimately participate in these programs or the rate of prepayments on the related PCs.
+We cannot predict the number of borrowers who will qualify for these programs or the rate of prepayments on the related PCs.